 The Drive Groups pane appears with a list of physical disks and drive groups.
-To know more about a physical disk, hover the cursor over the physical disk until the tooltip displays.
+For more information about a physical disk, hover the cursor over the physical disk until the tooltip is displayed.

 Step 2 From the Physical Disks list, select the physical disks that you want to include in the Drive Groups list.